DuqueDeTuring/books2explore/readme.md

 - Chaos: Making a New Science	Chaos: Making a New Science by James Gleick (Paperback)
 - Chaos: The Making of a New Science	Chaos: The Making of a New Science by James Gleick (Hardcover)
 - Charmin To Go Seat Covers	Charmin To Go Seat Covers
+- Chip War: The Fight for the World's Most Critical Technology.
+Chris Miller
 - Citadelle.
 Antoine de Saint-Exupéry
 - Citizenship by Dimitry Kochenov: 9780262537797
 - Citizenship, Dimitry Kochenov. (https://mitpress.mit.edu/books/citizenship)